the-pudding/starter/README.md

 **If you are contributing to an existing project:** clone the repo and run `npm i`.

+*Please note: do not use or reproduce The Pudding logos or fonts without written permission.*

 ## Basic
 ```
 curl -Lk http://bit.ly/2bgptna > Makefile; make boilerplate;